Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 what I thought I needed.

-A few months before that, I started to be interested about startups and new tech products, so I tried to made an habit of staying up-to-date with tech news and innovations.
+A few months before that, I started to be interested about startups and new tech products, so I tried to make a habit of staying up-to-date with tech news and innovations.

 To do so, I spent a few minutes a day on